-The Equality & Diversity Sub Committee (EDSC) IS chaired by the Director of Human Resources and Operational Development who in turn reports to the Board of Directors and advises and endorses a range of initiatives, reports and actions.
-The EDSC is the steering group for a specialist sub group which focuses on disability matters and improving access for disabled people.
+The Equality & Diversity Sub Committee (EDSC) is chaired by the Director of Human Resources and Operational Development who in turn reports to the Board of Directors and advises and endorses a range of initiatives, reports and actions.
+EDSC has internal and external stakeholder membership, with active involvement from patient representatives and members of third sector bodies The EDSC is the steering group for a specialist sub group which focuses on disability matters and improving access for disabled people.
+Historically, the Trust has held a Disability Equality Group, however this group is being reformed in 2018 to become the Trusts Workforce and Community Disability Support Group (WCDSG).
+This reformation is to place a greater involvement on staff membership and prepare the upcoming Workforce Disability Equality Standard (WDES).